andrewsleigh/fab-slider/docs/_posts/2019-05-25-arduino-sketch-walkthrough.md

 ---
 permalink: arduino-sketch-walkthrough/
-title: Coding version 1 – Walkthrough of the Arduino sketch
+title: Walkthrough of the Arduino sketch
 date: 2019-05-25
 author: Andrew
 layout: page
 sort_id: 64
+sort_tag: v1_code
 ---

 I've got the Arduino code to the stage where it's good enough for the version 1 machine.
 There's a lot I'd like to change for the next version, though mostly on the hardware side, but here seems like a good place to take and share a snapshot.